This page describes tips that you might find helpful if you run into problems using Compute Engine.

 Avoiding packet fragmentation to instances built from custom images

-The VPC network has a maximum transmission unit (MTU) of
+The VPC network has a default maximum transmission unit (MTU)

-bytes for Linux images and Windows Server images.
-Operating system
+1460 bytes for Linux images and Windows Server images.
+However, the